KannonZenetism/zenetism-field-physics/zenetism/mpx/biospiral-and-recursive-orientation.md

 It may instead deepen fragmentation, intensify distortion, amplify hollow recurrence, or prepare collapse.

-Entropic Recursion should not be treated as merely “bad recursion” or failed centropy.
+Entropic Recursion should not be treated as merely "bad recursion" or failed centropy.
 It is recursion according to entropic orientation.

 It belongs to the Khaonic Tree and articulates through the Nekronic Axis.